 Bubbles were also in order – a wonderful meal became a combined celebration for a friends engagement!

 The damage: Expect to pay £65-£100 per head with wine

 The good: Every morsel was demolished, you have to believe the hype, it’s really that good.
 I loved the quaint décor, the staff we’re incredibly friendly which added to the already great experience.
-What made extra memorable for me was that I got a chance to meet chefs Tomas and Chris at the end of the meal – they are a great talent and thoroughly nice chaps.
+What made it extra memorable for me was that I got a chance to meet chefs Tomas and Chris at the end of the meal – they are great talents and thoroughly nice chaps.